AElfProject/AElf/docs/resources/smart-contract-apis/election.md

 ### GetCandidateVoteWithRecords

-Get the statistic information about vote transactions of a candidate with the detailed information of the transactions that is not withdrawn.
+Gets statistical information about vote transactions of a candidate with the detailed information of the transactions that is not withdrawn.

 ```Protobuf
 rpc GetCandidateVoteWithRecords (google.protobuf.StringValue) returns (CandidateVote) {}